-Game hens are typically 5-6 weeks old and are young or immature progeny’s of a Cornish chicken.
+Game hens are typically 5-6 weeks old and are young or immature progenies of a Cornish chicken.
 It is very flavorful.
 The best method of cooking is to split and roast or grill.

 Young and with a tender meat and smooth skin, the fryer chicken is typically 6-8 weeks in age and is relatively lean.
-It will have a flexible breast bone which is a good indication of the age.
-It weights up to 2kg (4lb) and lends itself well to any cooking method as it is very versatile.
+It will have a flexible breastbone which is a good indication of the age.
+It weighs up to 2kg (4lb) and lends itself well to any cooking method as it is very versatile.

 If there is one thing that is universal, is the worlds’ love for chicken.

 A capon is a surgically castrated male (Caponette will mean chemically castrated).
 It has tender meat with soft smooth skin.
-It is bred for good flavored meat and contains a high proportion of light meat to dark meat and has a relatively high fat content.
+It is bred for well-flavored meat and contains a high proportion of light meat to dark meat and has a relatively high-fat content.
 A Capon is typically 4-6 months old and weight between 2-4 kg (6-10lb) and over.
 The preferred method for cooking a capon is roasting.

 A fowl is a mature female.
 It is quite flavorful but less tender than a fryer/roaster.
 The breastbone has no flexibility.
 The age of the fowl is over 7 months and will weight 1kg (2lb) and over.
 The best cooking method for a fowl is to stew or braise.

-A goose gontains only dark meat and has very fatty skin.
+A goose contains only dark meat and has very fatty skin.
 It is usually roasted at high temperatures to render the fat.
-Roasted goose is popular at holidays and is often served with an acidic fruit-based sauce to off-set the fattiness.
+Roasted goose is popular at holidays and is often served with an acidic fruit-based sauce to offset the fattiness.

-Not as common as many of the other types of poultry out there, and in fact most of these types you’ll have to actively seek out, however the pigeon does have roots in history where it was an important part of a diet.
-The young pigeon is not the pigeon you find on the streets, but rather raised for the purpose of being eaten.
+Not as common as many of the other types of poultry out there, and in fact most of these types you’ll have to actively seek out, however, the pigeon does have roots in history where it was an important part of a diet.
+The young pigeon is not the pigeon you find on the streets but rather raised for the purpose of being eaten.
 Usually referred to as squad, its meat is dark and tender, suitable for broiling, sauteing or roasting.
-There is minimal amounts of fat on pigeon and would therefore benefit from barding.
+There is minimal amounts of fat on the pigeon and would, therefore, benefit from barding.